BDSI-Utwente/bdsi.utwente.nl/_events/workshops/data-science-week-2025-Q1/data-science-week-2025-Q1.md

 ### Datathon

 A datathon is an event in which teams collaborate and compete to create a solution to a shared problem.
 By learning from experts and peers and immediately applying your skills on a relevant and engaging real-world dataset, the BDSi datathons provide a great environment for both students and staff, beginners and experts to further hone their skills.
-For the spring 2025, we will have a new and rewarding data challenge.
+For the spring 2025, we will have a new and rewarding data challenge using physiological data gathered from and by participants.

 ### Speakers

+(Almost) every lunch break (12:45 - 13:30), expert speakers from across the University of Twente and beyond will give talks on various topics surrounding digital phenotyping.
+From a broad overview of the roots and likely future of the field, practical applications for social research, to legal and ethical implications - there is something here for everyone to enjoy.
+All the talks are meant to broaden and enrich the discussion around the data science week, and can be enjoyed with or without participating in the datathon or any of the workshops.

 {% assign _speakers = page.speakers | where_exp: "speaker", "speaker.tags contains 'hero'" %}
 {% include profile-widget-list-generic.html speakers=_speakers style="hero" %}